 Click the Add Transform button, then select Group Data.
-In the window that pulls up, select the column that contains your date.
+In the working area, select the column that contains your date or the column you want to group by.

 Additional 'Treat As Date' Functionality